-Dominick Ferrito 2725 East Forest Street Appleton, WI 54915 (920) 832-6265 ferritodominick@aasd.k12.wi.us Grade Levels; 01-06 Matthew Zimmerman 305 West Foster Street Appleton, WI 54915 (920) 832-6289 zimmermanmatth@aasd.k12.wi.us Grade Levels: PK-06 Stephen Foster Elementary Charter School is a small urban school serving diverse and low-income students in kindergarten through grade 06.
+Matthew Zimmerman 305 West Foster Street Appleton, WI 54915 (920) 832-6289 zimmermanmatth@aasd.k12.wi.us Grade Levels: PK-06 Stephen Foster Elementary Charter School is a small urban school serving diverse and low-income students in KG through grade 06.
 The school is designed to empower students to become self-directed, life-long learners, and to assist parents to learn themselves while helping their children.
 Foster's major goal is differentiated instruction; the teacher meets the individual students where they are and moves them along according to their needs.
 Teachers meet with students for the purpose of setting individual performance goals and assessing progress toward their goals each quarter.
 Foster has developed and implemented a School Community Council consisting of parents, teachers, and community members, which oversees many aspects of the school 'community' such as discipline programs, student-led parent conferences, homework policies, family events to promote learning, and parent education courses.

-Est. 2005 9.
-Fox River Academy
+10. Fox River Academy

-The integrated curriculum focused on the Fox River and its watershed, weekly outdoor experiences, and individualized instruction of the Fox River Academy can all be summed up in the school's motto, "Where Learning Comes Naturally."
+Sandy Vander-Velden 1000 South Mason Street Appleton, WI 54914 (920) 832-6260 vanderveldensa@aasd.k12.wi.us Grade Levels: 01-08 The integrated curriculum focused on the Fox River and its watershed, weekly outdoor experiences, and individualized instruction of the Fox River Academy can all be summed up in the school's motto, "Where Learning Comes Naturally."